 Rainbow orange peel Jello shots #Food#alcohol#fruits#jello shots#party June 13 | Megan Finley Horowitz meggyfin For those of you who loved the waffle Jello shots you're also going to love this idea for rainbow, orange slice Jello shots!
 The fabulous hostess behind these culinary delights, Lauren, explained how you can do this yourself… Prep your oranges Cut large or jumbo oranges in half.
 Core out the actual orange (save for fresh OJ!).
 Now you have halved orange shells.
 Related Post There’s always room for Jell-O at your party if you make classy Jell-O shots In this post: GORGE photos of grown-ass Jell-O shots -- from the high-end delicate French 78 flowers to the Harry Potter-themed chocolate frogs filled with...
 Read more Prepare Jello Boil water for jello Add 1 or 2 cups (depending on the box size of your Jello) of boiling water to jello in a bowl Add 1 or 2 cups (depending on the box size of your Jello) of COLD liquor (vodka, tequila, etc.) Stir until dissolved Prepare shots Pour your mixture into your orange peel cups.
 Refrigerate for at least three hours or more until solid.
 (You may want to put the orange halves in small bowls so they don't fall over in your refrigerator).
 Once solid, turn the orange half upside down (rind facing up) on a cutting board and slice.
 Each orange half shell can yield four Jello shots Serve and enjoy!
 Once you have that down, you can also do this with other fruits like Lauren's equally delicious Jello shot strawberries.
 Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
+Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
+When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
 You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Yurt + Dome = My life in a yome NEXT Attack your cork board with tiny Medieval weapons Show/Hide comments [ 10 ] OMG these look amazing.
 The boy and I will be trying them for our upcoming party next month – thanks! 🙂 1 agrees Reply PICTURES!
 4 agree Reply These are awesome!
 I'm definitely going to remember this!
 Oh Yeah!!!
 Reply Hahaha!
 These were a standard fixture at all my childhood birthday parties – without the vodka of course.
 If I remember correctly, dad used to use some of the juice from the hollowed out oranges into the jelly/jello mixture.
 PS.
 Putting the orange halves in a muffin/cupcake tray would be a good way to keep them upright in the fridge.
 5 agree Reply Yep, that's how my husband keeps them upright too when he makes these!
 Reply We did some with green jello in orange peels, which in retrospect, was weird.
 Not great vodka, so they tasted a little lame and weren't boozy enough to make the payoff worthwhile.
 I saw on Pinterest today a picture where someone had done watermelon jello in limes.
 1 agrees Reply I made a bunch of these up for a wedding rehearsal dinner a month or so ago.
 And because I'm insane, I did orange jello with peach schnapps and So-Co in oranges; strawberry jello with strawberry rum in limes; blue raspberry jello with blue raspberry vodka in lemons (looked awesome by the way!); and orange jello with whipped cream vodka (make these, you will love them!)
-9 agree Reply OMG genius!
+10 agree Reply OMG genius!
 These are the perfect solution for awkward jello shots!
 1 agrees Reply I made these a couple months ago as a surprise for my friend at her "favourite things" birthday pary, and they were a hit!
 They definitely take some time (and man, I was eating oranges for like a week straight afterwards) but are so worth it.
 Reply I made these last week for my husband's University club (Atheist Club) – they were a hit!!
 I made lime, cherry, strawberry and orange jello with Silver Tequila.
 I also added a packet of Knox Gelatin to each mix to make them super firm.
 They were amazing!!!
 1 agrees Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.